cosmos-developer/JBG-documents/Observation/Growth observation.md

 ![](../Assets/growth_environment.png)

+If our inner force is too weak, we can't break through external limits.
 By overcoming these limits, we can achieve higher growth.
 ## Analyzing from other thoughts on growth
 1. https://www.psychologytoday.com/us/blog/the-power-prime/201201/personal-growth-four-obstacles-positive-life-change
 	Growth is about letting go the current way of thinking, and adopting better way of thinking